JasonJWilliamsNY/cyverse_pag2017/02_cyverse_importing_data.md

 2. Double-click on the downloaded profile, Cyberduck should automatically start.
 3. Verify iPlant Data Store is displayed in the first field.
 4. In the Nickname field, enter **data.iplantcollaborative.org – iRODS**
-5. Create a connection that uses your CyVerse user account for login (Optionally: you may create an anonymous connection to access public data without an iPlant user account - see full [CyVerse documentation](https://pods.iplantcollaborative.org/wiki/display/DS/Using+Cyberduck+for+Uploading+and+Downloading+to+the+Data+Store))
+5. Create a connection that uses your CyVerse user account for login (Optionally: you may create an anonymous connection to access public data without a user account - see full [CyVerse documentation](https://pods.iplantcollaborative.org/wiki/display/DS/Using+Cyberduck+for+Uploading+and+Downloading+to+the+Data+Store))
 6. In the populated _URL_ field, verify **irods://data.iplantcollaborative.org** is displayed.
 7. In the _Server_ field, enter **data.iplantcollaborative.org.**
 8. In the _Port_ field, enter **1247**.